marctuscher/TravellingSalesmanOsm/README.md

 This installation guide focuses building the app on Ubuntu systems.
 Building on Windows or macOs is possible but additional steps, which are not covered by this guide, might be required to successfully build the binaries for such systems.

 ### Prerequisities
-Be sure to have [Boost] (https://www.boost.org/), [protobuf](https://github.com/protocolbuffers/protobuf) at version 3.5.1 and zlib installed on your system.
+Be sure to have [Boost](https://www.boost.org/), [protobuf](https://github.com/protocolbuffers/protobuf) at version 3.5.1 and zlib installed on your system.
 Boost and zlib can be installed by the following command.
 ```
 sudo apt-get install libboost-all-dev zlib1g-dev